Debian/debsources/HACKING.md

     # apt-get install python-flake8
     $ flake8 file1.py file2.py ...

-You can check all Debsources Python source files flake8 compliance with:
+You can check all Debsources Python source files black and flake8 compliance
+with:

     $ make check

 You can add a pre-commit hook to automatically test PEP8 compliance:

     $ ln -s ../../contrib/git-pre-commit .git/hooks/pre-commit

 If you stumble upon Debsources source files that are not flake8-compliant,